RangerMauve/mqtt-regex/README.md

 ## How params work

-MQTT defines two types of "wildcards", one for single section of the path (`+`), and one for zero or more secions of the path (`#`).
+MQTT defines two types of "wildcards", one for matching a single section of the path (`+`), and one for zero or more sections of the path (`#`).
-This library was inspired by the syntax in the routers for Express and Sinatra, and an attempt was made to have this as simple to use.
+This library was inspired by the syntax in the routers for Express and Sinatra, and an attempt was made to have this just as simple to use.

 ### Examples of topic patterns:

 #### user/+id/#path
-This would match paths that start with `user/`, and then extract the next section as the user id.
+This would match paths that start with `user/`, and then extract the next section as the user `id`.
 Then it would get all subsequent paths and turn them into an array for the `path` param.
 Here is some input/output that you can expect: